 Removal from the classroom means a student is sent to the building principal's office.
 It is within the discretion of the person in charge of the classroom to remove the student.
-This policy is not intended to address the use of therapeutic classrooms or seclusion rooms for students.

 Detention means the student's presence is required during non-school hours for disciplinary purposes.
 The student can be required to appear prior to the beginning of the school day, after school has been dismissed for the day, or on a non-school day.
 Whether a student will serve detention, and the length of the detention, is within the discretion of the licensed employee or the building principal, disciplining the student.